randyqx/rpki/xenial-ca.md

 ## An Overview Using the rpkic CLI in setup phase

+The general structure of the setup phase in rpkic is described here.
+The following assumes that we have already installed the software and started the servers.
 We will walk through a specific example in the next section.

-The general structure of the setup phase in rpkic is described here.
-The following assumes that you have already installed the software and started the servers.

   * The rpkic `initialize` command writes out an `identity.xml` file in addition to all of its other tasks.